elyra-ai/elyra/docs/source/user_guide/pipelines.md

    - Data volumes are not mounted when the pipeline is executed locally.
    - Example: `/mnt/vol1=data-pvc`

+   **Kubernetes Secrets**
+   - Optional.
+A list of [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to be accessed as environment variables during Jupyter notebook or script execution.
+Format: `ENV_VAR=secret-name:secret-key`.
+Entries that are empty (`ENV_VAR=`) or malformed are ignored.
+The referenced secrets must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
+   - Secrets are ignored when the pipeline is executed locally.
+For remote execution, in the case where a node has a Kubernetes secret and an environment variable with the same name, the Kubernetes secret will be preferred and the corresponding environment variable will be removed from the list.
+   - Example: `ENV_VAR=secret-name:secret-key`

-1. Associate each node with a comment to document its purpose.
+5. Associate each node with a comment to document its purpose.

    ![Add comment to node](../images/user_guide/pipelines/add-comment-to-node.gif)

-1. Save the pipeline file.
+6. Save the pipeline file.

 Note: You can rename the pipeline file in the JupyterLab _File Browser_.